kaleidawave/ezno/specification/02-checker/01-types/03-generics/00-generics.md

 - Argument of type { a: 2 } is not assignable to parameter of type T

-> I think reasons contains more information for the T parameter
+> I think the diagnostic contains more information for the T parameter

+#### Implementation

+Each generic has a `extends` field.
+When checking a generic, we check the `extends` type #TODO-link

-#### Use of generics in function body
+### Use of generics in function body

 ```ts
 function setFirst1<T, U>(a: T, b: U) {